alanmaydwell/webdriver_page_object_try/README.md

 # webdriver_page_object_try
 Attempt at using webdriver with a Page Object approach.

+- Doesn't do much.
+Mainly attempt at setting up structure.
 - Partly based on information here: http://selenium-python.readthedocs.io/page-objects.html but with some differences.
 - Interacts with test version of (old) LAA Portal.
 - usernames/passwords in scripts are fake.